-Currently, more than 2.000 Fontijne laboratory platen presses are being used daily for quality control purposes and in R&D departments in factories, labs and universities around the world.
+Currently, more than 2.000 our laboratory platen presses are being used daily for quality control purposes and in R&D departments in factories, labs and universities around the world.

 Our presses are often used to prepare samples for different kinds of lab tests.
 This is because many lab testing equipment can only provide reliable results on the condition that the samples are properly pressed first.

 To examine the quality of rubber for example, a sample is taken from the production batch and pressed into a die.